 The Open Streets: Restaurants program includes areas in all five boroughs, such as Arthur Avenue in Belmont, 5th Ave in Park Slope, Reed Street in Red Hook, Doyers Street in Chinatown, 41st Ave in Bayside, and East 101st Street on the UES.
 You can find all of the Open Streets: Restaurants areas listed by borough here.

-If you’re looking for an outdoor dining spot where you won’t have to deal with cars zooming by your table, we wrote a guide with all of our favorite Manhattan restaurants participating in the Open Streets: Restaurants program.
+If you’re looking for an outdoor dining spot where you won’t have to deal with cars zooming by your table, we wrote a guide with all of our favorite NYC restaurants participating in the Open Streets: Restaurants program.